Course Outline

 Format:

-This task involves designing and planning an engaging sequence of three 70-minute lessons for a Year 9/10 class including a rationale for the approach you have taken.
-The lessons should be planned as so they:
+This task involves designing and planning an engaging sequence of three 70-minute lessons for a Year 9/10 Arts class, plus a rationale for the approach you have taken.
+Using the appropriate Arts curriculum, lessons should be planned as so they:

 • embed Aboriginal and Torres Strait Islander perspectives, using appropriate protocols for your discipline;

-• meet the needs of a diverse range of learners and provide opportunities for all students to succeed;
+• meet the needs of a diverse range of learners and provide opportunities for all students to succeed, including the use of differentiation and UDL approaches;

 • include meaningful links to literacy and numeracy within the lesson plans;